arleth-interview/sample-maven-project/README.md

 Define a simple password validator in Java.

-Feel free to use any class provided in the standard jdk 14 libs.
-I don't want to focus on syntax and put excessive pressure on getting the app to compile.
+Feel free to use any class provided in the standard Java Class Library (JCL) JDK 14.
+I don't want to focus on syntax or even put too much pressure on getting the app to compile ;)

-The intent of this little exercise is to use this project as a way to focus our time.
-Create an avenue to discuss approaches to coding and even write a little code while we're at it ;)
+The intent of this exercise is to use the project as a way of focusing our time.
+To create a way for us to discuss various approaches to coding and even write a little code along the way

-### classes provided
+### the classes provided

 #### ./main/java/dtci/PasswordPattern.java

-defines a simple pojo and should not define implementations of valid password patterns, is how values should be parsed and used by the Validator.
+A simple pojo.
+This class should not define the implementation of the validator or how password patterns are evaluated on input

 #### ./main/java/dtci/PasswordValidator.java

-class to be modified to implement password validation.
+Place to implement password validation

 #### ./main/java/dtci/Main.java

-demonstrate and execute the validator.
+Demonstrate and execute the validator with commandline arguments

 #### ./test/java/dtci/PasswordValidatorTest.java